 Do you find phrasal verbs useful or tricky?
 Let us know in the comments.

 Set up, break down, log in, work out.
 Take fifteen minutes to write a story about a person who is frustrated because a computer program isn’t working.
 Use as many phrasal verbs—and their noun and adjective counterparts—as you can fit.

-When you’re done, share your writing in the comments, and be sure to leave feedback for a few of you fellow writers!
+When you’re done, share your writing in the Pro Practice Workshop, and be sure to leave feedback for a few of you fellow writers!